wrathematics/meanr/README.md

 **meanr** is an R package performing basic sentiment analysis.
 Its main main method, `score()`, computes sentiment as a simple sum of the counts of positive (+1) and negative (-1) sentiment words in a piece of text.
 More sophisticated techniques are available to R, for example in the **qdap** package's `polarity()` function.
 This package uses [the Hu and Liu sentiment dictionary](https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html), same as everybody else.

 **meanr** is significantly faster than everything else I tried (which was actually the motivation for its creation), but I don't claim to have tried everything.
-There are also several opportunities for optimization in this implementation, but so far it's fast enough for my purposes that I'm not yet interested.
+I believe the package is quite fast.
+However, the method is merely a dictionary lookup, so it ignores word context like in more sophisticated methods.
+On the other hand, the more sophisticated tools are very slow.
+If you have a large volume of text, I believe there is value in getting a "first glance" at the data, and **meanr** allows you to do this very quickly.